V Elections

 4. If only one Board member applies to stand for Vice President, that candidate will be declared elected by the Chief Electoral Officer.
 If more than one Board member applies, there will be an election for Vice President by the electors.

-33. Candidates for Board of Directors
+33. Branch and Section Appointments to the Board of Directors

-The Board of Directors are elected as follows:
+The Board members in paragraphs 18(5) and 18(6) are appointed as follows:

 34. Chief Electoral Officer